 Author Contributions

 BWB wrote the manuscript, collected the primary data, generated the results and co-designed / co-wrote the Python code for MEWC with PPR and RZA.
 JCB co-conceived the project and collected data.
-PvL developed EcoAssist and integrated MEWC within this GUI-based tool.
+PvL developed AddaxAI and integrated MEWC within this GUI-based tool.
 RZA lead the Docker code development and GitHub deployment.
 All co-authors commented on the draft.

+Conflict of Interest Disclosure

+PvL is the developer of AddaxAI (https://github.com/PetervanLunteren/AddaxAI).
+However, this project is non-commercial and fully open source.

+The authors declare they have no other conflict of interest relating to the content of this article.

 References